arthur-gaudio/learning_log/README.md

 ## How I use this repo
 - Write the daily entry
-- Link to the specific exercises I did in `sql/`
+- Link to the specific exercises I did
-- Link to any Python scripts/notebooks created in `python/`
+- Link to any scripts/notebooks created
-- Link to any PBIX screenshots/measures in `powerbi/`
 - Write tomorrow’s plan (so momentum stays easy)

 ---